NYC World's Fair in 1964

 Dancing with 6-Year-Olds

-So my 6-year-old dance celebration was really unplanned.
+My celebration with children today, was actually not planned.
 I thought I was signing up for an adult experience with classical Indian dance.
 Oops.
 It was me and about 20 little girls... average age of 6.

 Showing Off Like a 6 -Year-Old